by Emma Rhoads, Observa

 - Market to influencers

 Instagram: it’s not just for kids.
 A significant portion of consumers follow some type of influencer, from celebrities to mom bloggers, on social media.
 By sending free products to influencers or just partnering with the right people, brands can generate greater public awareness and increase the likelihood of first-time buyers.

-According to a study done by Tomoson, businesses make $6.50 for every $1 spent on influencer marketing.
+According to a study done by Tomoson, a influencer & micro-influencer software provider, businesses make $6.50 for every $1 spent on influencer marketing.
 Because influencers have emerged as the fastest-growing customer acquisition channel, 59% of marketers are planning to increase their budget for this strategy.

 - Develop online awareness